frimik/vim-winclipper/README.md

 or as appropriate depending on what shell you're using.

+Oh, and it might fail or just not be as "informative" unless you install [Growl for Windows](http://www.growlforwindows.com/gfw/)

 ### Linux VM

 If you're using [Vundle](https://github.com/gmarik/Vundle.vim), add to your `.vimrc` on your Linux VM and run `:PluginInstall`